quentinlampin/draft-lampin-schc-minimal-architecture/draft-lampin-schc-minimal-architecture-00.md

 ## Heterogeneous Endpoints

 This additional scenario introduces heterogeneous `Endpoints` that feature different hardware and software configurations.
-These differences may include the Operating System or the hardware on which the `Instance` is run.
-Those differences is the source of a challenge in the deployment of `Instances` in configurations.
+These differences may include the Operating System (OS) or the hardware on which the `Instance` is run.
+  Those differences are the source of a challenge in the deployment of `Instances` in configurations.

-To illustrate this challenge, we consider the following example, illustrated in the figure below, where two `Endpoints` A and B are both running the same Operating System (OS), here a Linux-based distribution, but on two different hardware platforms.
+To illustrate this challenge, we consider the following example, illustrated in the figure below, where two `Endpoints` A and B are both running the same OS, here a Linux-based distribution using udev for device management, but on two different hardware platforms.

 ~~~~~~~~